-Using a heat press machine to print images onto different fabrics is a modern technique that’s grown in popularity due to the fact that it let’s you customize almost anything and everything!
+Using a heat press machine to print images onto different fabrics is a modern technique that’s grown in popularity due to the fact that it lets you customize almost anything and everything!

 Mouse mats, t-shirts, hats, bags, plates – you name it, you can heat press it.
 A heat press is a perfect complement to your Cricut Maker, Cricut Explore Air 2, or Silhouette Cameo 4.
-It will let you apply your beautiful heat transfer vinyl designs on to anything you can think of.
+It will let you apply your beautiful heat transfer vinyl designs onto anything you can think of.

 When it comes to quality printing and longevity, the best heat press machines are always considered superior to other printing methods.
 They’re easy to use, affordable, and have the ability to print high-quality images without having to break the bank.

-Heat presses come in all shapes and sizes and have a few different types for you to choose from, such as Clamshell, Swinger, Draw Heat and Sublimation (we’ll go through these later on in the buyers guide).
+Heat presses come in all shapes and sizes and have a few different types for you to choose from, such as Clamshell, Swinger, Draw Heat, and Sublimation (we’ll go through these later on in the buyer’s guide).

-They can be used to create personalised items for your business, or maybe presents for your friends and family.
+They can be used to create personalized items for your business, or maybe presents for your friends and family.
 The best heat press machines for beginners will allow you to use a number of different materials so you can experiment and find what you like best.

 Keep reading for our top five beginner heat press choices!

 - 12 inches x 10 inches size (30 centimeter x 25 centimeter) ideal for larger t shirts, sweatshirts, banners, blankets, and more